 Every year, there are 1,000s of fatalities and injuries resulting from motor accidents and an estimated 90% of these arise from human error.
 Autonomous driving has the potential to remove the risk from human error and could therefore have a dramatic effect on road safety.
 Google’s redesigned Prius has driven more than 700,000 autonomous miles without a single accident.
 This reduction in risk could cause third-party damage insurance to disappear.
 Forbes estimated that premiums could be reduced by as much as 75% as a result.
 Accenture predicts $81 billion in new insurance revenues just in the US between 2020 and 2025.

 As cars become more automated, risks will likely be transferred from the individual driver to manufacturers.
 Accidents will be principally caused by system malfunction, forcing manufacturers to insure whole fleets of cars instead of individual drivers.
-This shift will result in insurance moving from personal lines motor insurance to commercial product liability insurance with the introduction of big aggregation risk caused by system failures affecting multiple vehicles at once.
+This shift will result in typical auto insurance coverage moving from personal lines to commercial product liability insurance with the introduction of big aggregation risk caused by system failures affecting multiple vehicles at once

 As Tesla and other motor manufacturers create new sets of products and services based on the rich data sets they collect from drivers to fulfil promises, a next generation of business models will emerge where car manufacturers may work directly with reinsurers to create new types of end-to-end propositions.